srstevenson/vim-picker/README.md

 See [`opening-window`][opening-window] for other valid values.

-To specify the height of the window in which the fuzzy selector is opened in Neovim, set `g:picker_height` in your vimrc.
+To specify the height of the window in which the fuzzy selector is opened, set `g:picker_height` in your vimrc.
 The default is 10 lines:

 ```viml
 let g:picker_height = 10